WHERE IS THE MONEY GOING?

 - Projects will include road maintenance and rehabilitation purposes and other transportation infrastructure improvements.

-- Funds are allocated by the California Transportation Commission (CTC) with 50% available by formula and 50% available on a competitive basis, to ensure smaller jurisdictions are able to compete.
+- Funds are allocated by the CTC with 50% available by formula and 50% available on a competitive basis, to ensure smaller jurisdictions are able to compete.

 In January 2018, the CTC approved 57 Local Partnership Program projects including: